What was a Sixpence?

 Sixpences were commonly used coins in the 18th Century.
 In a time when £1 equalled 20 Shillings and 1 Shilling equalled 12 Pence, the Sixpence was effectively a half Shilling coin.

-Sixpences were common currency in the eighteenth century and in a time when £1 equalled 20 shillings and 1 shilling equalled 12 pence, the sixpence was effectively a half-shilling coin.
-In the eighteenth century, a minimum salary of £40 a year was required to support a family and to live a comfortable life required around £100 a year.
-Average wages for a carpenter were around 3 shillings a day or £39 a year, renting a house would cost around £10 a year and a standard size loaf of bread cost 5 pence.
+In the 18th century a minimum salary of £40 a year was required to support a family and to live a comfortable life £100 a year was needed.
+Average wages for a carpenter were around 3 Shillings a day or £39 a year, renting a house would cost around £10 a year, and a four pound loaf of bread (the standard size!) cost 5 Pence.

 |.925 Sterling Silver